cslev/doh_docker/README.md

 *A complete run with 5,000 websites takes around 24 hours, so be patient :)*

 # Getting the data
 The container will exit once the data gathering is complete and all relevant data will be saved in a compressed archive, called `doh_data.tar.gz`!
+If you have used the command above with the `-v` option, you will have the data on your host machine.

-In order to get the data we need to restart the container (as it has exited) and copy the compressed archive to the host.
+Otherwise, to get the data we need to restart the container (as it has exited) and copy the compressed archive to the host.

 First, restart (recall the name we have set via `--name` above):
 ```